aolkin/plc/docs/network.rst

 =========================

 .. module:: plc.network.protocols
-   :synopsis: The asyncio-compatible "Protocol" classes
+   :synopsis: The asyncio-compatible Protocol classes

 The PLC network protocol works by sending pickled :class:`.Message` objects, whose :meth:`~.Message.action` methods are called by the receiving code.
 In